Employer of Record

 Other Notable Aspects

-• Lump Sum Payouts for Supplementary Pensions: Supplementary pensions usually paid out as a lump sum rather than monthly.
+• Lump Sum Payouts for Supplementary Pensions: Supplementary pensions may be paid out as a lump sum or through another plan structure depending on the pension arrangement.

 Work Permit in Belgium